You know, I don’t care if you read the books or plan to watch the movie.

 I know I want no part in it now.

-What I want my daughters to know about life:
+What I want my children to know about life:

 1. Sex isn’t bad.